webitel/docs-en/source/acr-applications.rst

 shout
 +++++

 Can play remote stream.
-You can set internet radio as Your ringback tone, just set in the name: http://online-radioroks.tavrmedia.ua/RadioROKS_32
+You can set internet radio as Your ringback tone, just set URL as a value of the **name** field: http://online-radioroks.tavrmedia.ua/RadioROKS_32

 tone
 ++++